-Who’s going to win this year’s Eurovision Song Contest?
-According to the bookmakers, the Dutch participant Duncan Laurence stands a good chance!
+Who will win this year’s Eurovision Song Contest?
+According to the bookmakers, the Dutch entry, Duncan Laurence, stands a good chance!
 But who is this relatively unknown singer-songwriter?
 And what is his sensitive song Arcade actually about?
-We looked into it for you!
+We looked it up for you!

-Duncan Laurence (Duncan de Moore’s artist name) is a singer-songwriter who graduated from the Rock Academy in Tilburg in 2017.
-He has been involved with music his whole life and has been writing songs since he was fourteen years old.
-After his graduation, Duncan started coaching rising vocal talents.
+Duncan Laurence (born as Duncan de Moor) is a singer-songwriter who graduated from the Rock Academy in Tilburg, The Netherlands in 2017.
+He has been involved in music throughout his whole life and has been writing songs since he was 14 years old.
+After graduating from the academy, Duncan started coaching vocal talents.

-His former coach Ilse was also the one to suggest Duncan to the Dutch selection board of Eurovision.
+It was also Ilse who suggested Duncan to the Dutch Eurovision selection board.
 When they heard Arcade, they were so impressed that they unanimously voted for him!

 Straight from Duncan’s heart